nstockton/mushclient-mume/README.md

 * affect  --  Prints a list of spells and other things the player is affected by.
 * age  --  Prints the character's age.
 * align  --  Prints the character's alignment.
+* antidote [container]  --  Get the ingredients for the Antidote herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
+* arachnia [container]  --  Get the ingredients for the Arachnia herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
 * autokick  --  Toggle automatic kicking when something is incapacitated on or off (defaults to off).
+* baker [container]  --  Get the ingredients for the Baker herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
 * bc[number]  --  Butcher number.corpse.
 * belt  --  Switch the belt the character is currently wearing with the one in the character's pack.
 * bpack  --  Switch the boots that the character is currently wearing with the ones in the character's pack.